Disbursement of financial aid is based upon your units at the time your aid is released. Learn more about disbursement.

 If you drop units after your financial aid has been disbursed prior to census

 As an undergraduate or teaching credential student, we assume that you will enroll full time.
 Therefore, we do not adjust your award amount until after census.
 If you drop units after receiving full-time funds, you may be required to repay some or all of the funds.

 If you received an overpayment:

 - Any remaining funds scheduled to be disbursed to you may be canceled or adjusted to reflect the lower amount you are now eligible to receive.

-- Student Account Services will send you an electronic billing notice for the amount you owe.
+- The University Bursar will send you an electronic billing notice for the amount you owe.

 Important: Enrolling in 6.0 units or less means that you pay a lower amount for basic tuition and fees.
 This lower cost of attendance affects eligibility for a State University Grant and other aid, including student loans.